Antisemitism Spikes, And Many Jews Wonder: 'Where Are Our Allies?'

 So, what explains the reluctance?

-The British writer and comedian David Baddiel, who is Jewish, offers an answer in recently published book titled, Jews Don't Count.
+The British writer and comedian David Baddiel, who is Jewish, offers an answer in a recently published book titled Jews Don't Count.
 It's aimed specifically at the progressive left.

 "I think progressives find it very hard to see Jews as victims," Baddiel said in an interview.